notofonts/noto-docs/src/descriptions/NotoSansImperialAramaic.md

-Noto Sans Imperial Aramaic is a sans serif design for texts in the historical Imperial Aramaic script.
+Noto Sans Imperial Aramaic is a unmodulated (“sans serif”) design for texts in the historical Imperial Aramaic script.
 It has multiple weights, contains 36 glyphs, and supports 35 characters.